-Course Code EDUC 3001 Course Reflective Practice Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites EDUC 1001 and EDUC 1002 Corequisites EDUC 3002 Restrictions Available to BTeaching students only Course Description This course is designed to develop critically reflective professional practitioners.
+Course Code EDUC 3001 Course Reflective Practice Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 1001, EDUC 1100 Corequisites EDUC 3003 Assumed Knowledge Teachers should have a knowledge of South Australian education policy and the key curriculum frameworks Course Description This course is designed to develop critically reflective professional practitioners.
 Reflective practice focuses on ethical conduct, resilience in crisis situations, high community engagement and the development of lifelong learning for professional growth.

 School of Education

 Faculty of Arts

 The University of Adelaide

 The full timetable of all activities for this course can be accessed from Course Planner.